FlexBE/flexible_navigation/README.md

 ===================

 Flexible Navigation is a rework of the ROS Navigation stack into independent modules that interface with [FlexBE] compatible state implementations.
 These allow a user to graphically chain together states in a state machine to essentially create their own navigation stack to suit any need.

 This allows for supervisory and sliding autonomy within navigation, and better control over contingencies and recovery behaviors.

+The code makes use of the [FlexBE Behavior Engine] and [FlexBE UI].

 About
 -----